cyhk/jobly/README.md

 A backend for a job board built with Node, Express, with a PostgreSQL database.

-A deployed version for this backend can be found [here](https://cyhk-jobly.herokuapp.com/).

 This project was done as a solo exercise.
 For the React frontend, pair programmed with [Andrew Li](https://github.com/andrewsli), visit [react-jobly](https://github.com/cyhk/react-jobly).

 # Build status